WoNoMute/wonomute.github.io/_interviews/rebekah-wilson.md

 max-width="100%" file="/assets/interviews/rebekah-wilson-photo-by-Anna-Xambo.jpg" alt="From left to right: Rebekah Wilson and Karolina Jawad during the interview.
 Photo by Anna Xambó." caption="From left to right: Rebekah Wilson and Karolina Jawad during the interview.
 Photo by Anna Xambó." %}

-## Do did you had a role model or mentor?
+## Do you had a role model or mentor?

 I have an amazing mentor, who has been really instrumental to me to help guide my own learning and development.
 Her name is [Caroline Nevejan](https://nevejan.org) and she is the Chief Science Officer of Amsterdam.
 When I met her she was doing her PhD as a sociologist, and I learned a lot about what it means how we perform together when we are not in the same room.
 A lot of my research has been based on hers insights.
 I'm really interested in theory and I bring it into my own work, use the ideas for my research.